briancappello/flask-unchained/docs/tutorial/05_security.rst

      </ul>
    </div>

 Cool.
 You should now be able to login with the credentials you created in the ``User.yaml`` fixture.
 If you take a look at the login and/or register views, however, you'll notice that things aren't rendering "the bootstrap way."
-Luckily all the default templates in the security bundle extend the ``security/layout.html`` template, so we can override just this template to fix integrating the layout of all security views into our site.
+Luckily all the default templates in the Security Bundle extend the ``security/layout.html`` template, so we can override just this template to fix integrating all of the security views into our site.

 We're going to completely override the layout template.
-In order to make sure the layout works correctly, we need to wrap the content block with a row and a column.
+In order to make sure the bootstrap layout works correctly, we need to wrap the content block with a row and a column.
 Therefore, our version looks like this:

 .. code:: bash

-   mkdir -p app/templates/security \
+   mkdir -p templates/security \
-      && touch app/templates/security/layout.html \
+      && touch templates/security/layout.html \
-      && touch app/templates/security/_macros.html
+      && touch templates/security/_macros.html

 .. code:: html+jinja

-   {# app/templates/security/layout.html #}
+   {# templates/security/layout.html #}

    {% extends 'layout.html' %}